Glitchfiend/BiomesOPlenty/README.md

     - Updated to the latest Forge
     - Changed various things to use IShearable
     - Changed default biome ids to be compatible with Mo Creatures
-    - Bamboo Thatching is now equivalent to wood planks (giving it a use, yay :D)
     - Made a proper fix for achievements and made them enabled by default (The config option is still there though for those that want it)
     - Added Better World Generation 4 support
     - Made shears instantly destroy Biomes O Plenty leaves